Royce Shingleton: Works

 Among Shingleton's publications are three American Civil War era biographies.
 He received a Darton College Foundation Grant to commission the eight original maps for John Taylor Wood: Sea Ghost of the Confederacy, and its second printing (in both hardcover and paperback) was a National Historical Society Book Club edition.
 Working from Wood's family documents, his military career has been reconstructed.
 Moving boarding cutters overland by day, Wood emerged from unexpected places at night along the eastern seaboard to capture Union vessels in hand to hand combat.
-At the end of the war, Wood escaped along the eastern Florida coast to Cuba in one the of the most famous escape stories in American history.
+At the end of the war, Wood escaped along the eastern Florida coast to Cuba in one of the most famous escape stories in American history.

 For his second book, Richard Peters: Champion of the New South, he received an Atlanta Foundation Grant.
 Richard Peters (Atlanta), was known for fulfilling the tenants of the New South.
 Before there was a New South, there was Richard Peters, who arrived in the rough-hewn crossroads town of Marthasville, Georgia in 1845 as superintendent of the Georgia Railroad.
 He was instrumental in changing the town name to Atlanta, maneuvered the transfer of the state capital to Atlanta, and donated the land on which the Georgia capitol sits.
 This biography sheds new light on an extraordinary individual whose contributions continue to enrich the South and the nation.

 High Seas Confederate: The Life and Times of John Newland Maffitt (Studies in Maritime History), also had a second printing with a redesigned dust jacket, and won the Clarendon Award.
 Shingleton traces Maffitt's climb in rank and reputation among the Confederate officers in the first modern biography of the swashbuckling captain.
 Maffitt's courage, quick thinking, seamanship, and navigational skills made him effective in extraordinary runs through the Union blockade into southern ports.
 As commander of the C.S.S.
 Florida, he captured twenty-three merchant vessels in this adventure of life on the high seas during the Civil War.

 Shingleton also contributed two chapters (chapter six - "The Officers" - and chapter seven - "Seamen, Landsmen, Firemen and Coal Heavers") to William Still's Confederate Navy: The Ships, Men and Organization 1861-1865.
 This comprehensive guide to the Confederate Navy covers its ships and men, its organization and facilities, its strategy and tactics, and its operations, including those on the Western rivers.